webmd-health-services/Prism/README.md

 Each module object in the prism.json file must have a `Name` property, which is the name of the module to install.
 Each object can also have a `Version` property, which is the version to install.
 Wildcards are supported, so you can pin to the latest major, minor, or patch versions of a module.
 The default is to install the latest version of a module.
+To allow pinning to prerelease versions, add an `AllowPrerelease` property whose value is `true`.

 ### Module Version